TedHusted/awake/awake.md/awake.md

 Ravi turns to look directly at Emma.
 “As to the rollout, if Adrian is OK with the code, then I’m comfortable with proceeding.”

 Emma nods.
 “I feel badly about what’s happened to Brent.
 If the code is solid, then the least we can do is let it roll out.
-All the feedback I’ve heard is overwhelmingly positive, and the quarterly earnings call with investors is next week.
+All the feedback I’ve heard is overwhelmingly positive, and the earnings call with investors is next week.
 If we get this change fully rolled out, then we can include the member enthusiasm as part of our outlook.”

 Adrian also nods in agreement.
 “We’re seeing a 15% increase in engagement across the board — that’s massive.”